zoxpx/vagrant-kube/README.md

 vagrant ssh kb-master
 kubectl get nodes -o wide

-# One can also use the IPs to connect directly
+# One can also use the IPs to connect directly from the host
-ssh root@192.168.56.70
+ssh root@192.168.56.80
 ```

 > **NOTE**: If not already present, the VM-images will be downloaded automatically from the Internet by the `vagrant up` command.